alex-moreno/glitcherbot/README.md

 `make build`

 ### Crawling
-This command will use sample-sites.csv as source of urls to Crawl.
-You can change this file or alternativelly go inside the container and run the crawl command manually.
+This command will use sample-sites.csv as source of urls to Crawl by default.

 `make crawl`

+To run the command with a different file, use the syntax

+`make crawl SITES_CSV=path_to_sites_csv`

+Keep in mind that the crawl runs within the container, so `path_to_sites_csv` needs to be relative to the container.

 ### Web interface
 Opens the tool on the browser.